-Wearing a tie to a wedding can depend on several components such as the wedding style, attire, location, the individual and the age group of the wedding.
-In most circumstances, yes, you do have to wear a tie to a wedding as majority tend to be a more formal event.
-In the end, it is better to be wearing a tie that you can always take off later than to show up tie-less with no options!
+Wearing a tie to a wedding depends on several things such as the wedding style, attire, location, the individual and the age group of the wedding.
+In most circumstances, yes, you do have to wear a tie to a wedding.
+At the end of the day, it's a formal event and it's better to be wearing a tie that you can always take off later than to show up tie-less with no options!

 The answer really to the question "do you have to wear a tie to a wedding?" is nothing short of elaborate so let's start with the style of the wedding and wedding attire :)